alodsta/HMaker/README.md

 # HMaker
-It's sefull script for quick make C-header.
+It's usefull script for quick make C-header with all functions, structurse, defines e.t.c. from all .c and .h fielse in directory which u chose.
 ## Installing
 **For instal copy in term:**
 `curl https://raw.githubusercontent.com/alodsta/HMaker/master/HMaker-install.py | python`